 What to do after you increase your income

-Once you actually take steps to increase your income, I encourage you to think about what you’ll do with that extra money.
+Once you actually take steps to boost your income, I encourage you to think about what you’ll do with that extra money.

 When your income increases, it can be tempting to spend all of that money.
 But chances are you’ve got some financial goals you want to save for.
 Deciding ahead of time how you’ll use the best way to ensure you don’t waste it.